PIFSC-Protected-Species-Division/cruise-maps-live/README.md

-[How to set up automation using Windows Task Scheduler](https://docs.google.com/document/d/1eSvKQl3RGqqxyt8O07Qfya14hhlKR16bmz8MlNiHDQ8/edit)
+[How to set up automation using Windows Task Scheduler](https://docs.google.com/document/d/1eSvKQl3RGqqxyt8O07Qfya14hhlKR16bmz8MlNiHDQ8/edit) This includes information on setting up the Windows Task Scheduler to execute an R script on a schedule (in our case `run.r`) and to autocommit and push changes to GitHub.

 Where the input and output files will be saved: [Google Drive - Restricted